tic-tac-token/ttt-book/src/chapters/1/writing-our-first-contract.md

 }
 ```

+> **Function names**
+>
-One short note on style: it's conventional to use `mixedCase` for Solidity function and variable names, but I like to intentionally break this rule for test functions and use `snake_case` instead.
+> A brief style note: it's conventional to use `mixedCase` for Solidity function and variable names, but I like to intentionally break this rule for test functions and use `snake_case` instead.
 This helps distinguish them from production code when reading test output and function traces.

 Let's give our newly created tests a spin: